 Unfortunately, in early November 2020, I had a recurrence.
 A lymph node was biopsied, and the results showed that it was positive for cancer.

-With this recurrence, I realize I will most likely be on some type of treatment for the rest of my life.
+With this recurrence, I realize I will most likely be on some treatment for the rest of my life.
 The treatment I am currently on is a combination of a pill called Verzenio and monthly injections of Faslodex.
-While they do have some fairly unpleasant side effects, they are working for me.
+While they have some fairly unpleasant side effects, they work for me.
 And that's all I ask.
-That's what I pray for.
-Just work.
+That's what I pray for—just work.
 I still have a bit of living to do!